temmyscope/patricia-mvc/README.md

 ### Unit Testing

-- Unit Testing the library can be done using PHPUnit library which "dev-required" on this project
+- Unit Testing the framework can be done using PHPUnit library which has been "dev-required" on this project